-Figure 5 shows the results for 16-aggregates.
-All three generated sets differ from the real data, but unlike "random counts" and "permuted counts", the "random addresses" line differs significantly across the entire range of values.
-This underlines the importance of address structure: for medium-to-large aggregates, address structure has a greater effect on aggregate packet counts than address packet counts.
+For medium-to-large aggregates, however, the story is quite different.
+Fig. 4 shows the results for 16-aggregates.3 All three generated sets differ from the real data, but unlike "random counts" and "permuted counts", the "random addresses" line differs significantly across the entire range of values.
+This underlines the importance of address structure: for medium-to-large aggregates, address structure has a greater effect on aggregate packet counts than per-address packet counts.
+In order to understand aggregate packet counts, we must understand how addresses aggregate.

-6 MULTIFRACTAL MODEL
+VI.
+MULTIFRACTAL MODEL

-Figure 2 shows that real address structures look broadly self-similar: meaningful structure appears at all three magnification levels.
+Fig. 1 shows that real address structures look broadly selfsimilar: meaningful structure appears at all three magnification levels.
 We now validate that intuition by presenting a multifractal model for observed address structures.
-Of course, true fractals have structure down to infinitely small scales, while addresses bottom out at prefix length 32.
-Nevertheless, this is enough depth to make fractal models potentially valuable.
+Although address structures bottom out at prefix length 32, whereas true fractals have structure down to infinitely small scales, this is still enough depth to make fractal models potentially valuable.